You’ll love this creamy cauliflower Alfredo if you are looking for an Alfredo sauce without heavy cream.

 Grated parmesan adds flavor and richness to the sauce that otherwise would be very watery and tasteless.

-If you are vegan, you can substitute vegan cheese for parmesan.
-Alternatively, you can use nutritional yeast.
+If you are vegan, you can substitute vegan cheese and nutritional yeast for parmesan.

 Ricotta

-Ricotta is the best cream and butter alternative for a lighter cauliflower Alfredo sauce.
-You can use regular ricotta cheese or dairy-free ricotta.
+Ricotta is the best cream and butter alternative for a cauliflower Alfredo sauce without heavy cream.

 If you don’t have ricotta, adding a little butter or oil helps.
 You can use unsalted butter, vegan butter, or extra virgin olive oil.